AnshulAgrawal799/bug_reports_classification/README.md

 - Network failures are logged but don't stop processing
 - Invalid images are skipped with warnings
 - OCR failures fall back to filename/metadata analysis
-- Processing errors result in `processing_error` category
+- Processing errors result in `unclear_insufficient_info` category (with detailed logs in pipeline.log)
 - All records are guaranteed to have a category field

 ## Troubleshooting